 Or you can play the message on speakerphone and record it onto a digital recorder as an MP3

-Since it’s not, and since cassettes have a habit of breaking, you really need to back up the message and save it to your computer as an MP3, for safekeeping.
+Since it’s not, and since cassettes have a habit of breaking, you really need to back up the message and save it to your computer as an MP3.

-What If Your Message Is On An Answering Machine With A Digital Chip Or A Landline Voicemail System?
+Answering Machine | Digital Chip Or Landline Voicemail System

 If the message is on a landline voicemail system, use a speakerphone to play the message out loud and record it.